tekmarglobal/dart-api-client/docs/OrderApi.md

 <a name="apiorderupdatestatuspost"></a>
 # **ApiOrderUpdateStatusPost**
-> RestResultOfOrderServiceOrderResponse ApiOrderUpdateStatusPost (OrderServiceUpdateOrderRequest body = null)
+> RestResultOfOrderServiceOrderResponse ApiOrderUpdateStatusPost (OrderServiceUpdateOrderRequest orderServiceUpdateOrderRequest = null)